dev-Rhllor/ENCOR_350-401/README.md

 5. Open the **data_importer.py** script and:
     - Identify their building components.
-    - Run it against the different inventory files types.
+    - Run it against the different inventory file types.
     - Compare outputs.

 ## PART 5 ANSIBLE